Laughing Kookaburra

 About the Laughing Kookaburra

 The Laughing Kookaburra belongs to the family Alcedinidae, within the order Coraciiformes.
-These birds typically live average lifespan of 11 years, with some reaching up to 20 years.
+These birds typically live average 15-20 years, with a maximum recorded of 25 years..

 How to Identify a Laughing Kookaburra